charlie-bertelsen/COVID-19-and-Traffic-Collision-Analysis-in-Los-Angeles/README.md

 1. Strong correlation =/= causation: While there is a significant negative correlation between the number of COVID-19 cases/deaths and the number of traffic collisions in Los Angeles, it does not necesarily mean that the pandemic...

 2. The traffic dataset contains only reported collisions: A significant amount of traffic collisions go unreported and the percentage of unreported collisions may have changed during the pandemic pointing to more inaccuracies in the data.

+3. Due to account access issues with Posit Cloud, the original R code and Shiny app are no longer available.
+However, the analysis and results are preserved in the final presentation and EDA documentation.